hgoetendia/wikijs/linux/timezone.md

 sudo systemctl enable ntpd
 ```

-Note: In this stage your changes will be permanetly
+> In this stage your changes will be permanetly

 # Alternative to setup timezone